Practical Hilbert space approximate Bayesian Gaussian processes for probabilistic programming: Gaussian process as a prior

 \subsection{Covariance functions and spectral density}

-The covariance function is the crucial ingredient in a GP as it encodes our prior assumptions about the function, and defines a correlation structure which characterizes the correlations between function values at different inputs.
+The covariance function is the crucial ingredient in a GP as it encodes our prior assumptions about the function, and characterizes the correlations between function values at different locations in the input space.
 A covariance function needs to be symmetric and positive semi-definite \citep{rasmussen2006gaussian}.
 A stationary covariance function is a function of $\bm{\tau}=\bm{x}-\bm{x}' \in {\rm I\!R}^D$, such that it can be written $k(\bm{x},\bm{x}') = k(\bm{\tau})$, which means that the covariance is invariant to translations.
 Isotropic covariance functions depend only on the input points through the norm of the difference, $k(\bm{x},\bm{x}') = k(|\bm{x}-\bm{x}'|) = k(r), r\in {\rm I\!R}$, which means that the covariance is both translation and rotation invariant.
 The most commonly used distance between observations is the L2-norm $(|\bm{x}-\bm{x}'|_{L2})$, also known as Euclidean distance, although other types of distances can be considered.

 The Mat\'ern class of isotropic covariance functions is given by,